 The $11 million travel centre at 86 Bayside Road takes advantage of a new $13.5 million interchange that opens access to southside reserve lands that were severed when the highway was built through the reserve in the 1960s.
 Our anchor tenants, Wilsons Fuels (Esso) and Husky will provide retail gas and card lock diesel services.

-The Band owns and operates a convenience store and a new entertainment centre with 25 video lottery terminals open to the public.
-The store will also include a Nova Scotia Liquor Corporation agency store, the first one to be located in a Mi’kmaq community in Nova Scotia.
+The Band owns and operates a convenience store and a new entertainment centre with 25 video lottery terminals open to the public (19 years and older).
+The store also includes a Nova Scotia Liquor Corporation agency store, the first one to be located in a Mi’kmaq community in Nova Scotia.

 Two quick-serve restaurants – Tim Horton’s and Mary Brown’s Chicken – will serve the travelling public and long-haul truckers heading to and from Cape Breton Island and Newfoundland & Labrador.
-There is also a comfortable truckers’ lounge with showers, free high-speed WiFi service, a tourist information centre and space for Mi’kmaw craft kiosks.
+There is also a comfortable truckers’ lounge with showers, free high-speed WiFi service, a tourist information centre and space for Mi’kmaw crafts and art.